Find Affordable College Courses

 Springfield, MA

 Our 2023 rankings named Springfield College the most popular school in the New England Region for rehabilitation and therapeutic professions students working on their bachelor’s degree.
-Springfield College is a small private not-for-profit school located in the city of Springfield.
+Springfield College is a small private not-for-profit school located in the medium-sized city of Springfield.

 Women make up 79% of the rehabilitation majors at the school.